Particular/ServicePulse/README.md

 - `lint` - checks with eslint all vue, ts, and js files
 - `type-check` - runs TypeScript in no emit mode

-> [!NOTE]
-> Webpack observes files and updates the artifacts whenever they are changed; however, at the moment, not every bit of code is processed by Webpack.
-Only monitoring and configuration-related files are.

 ### Configuring automated tests